wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 So we start with 0, then the currentTotal is 342.
 Then in the next iteration, because we have returned 342 from the previous iteration, we are going to start with that as tally variable in the next iteration.
 We add the current value and return the tally variable to the next iteration and so on.

-So, a reduce will loop over items in an array and every single time that you loop over an item in an array, you have an option to return a value which you can use to accumulate values or distill them down into one value.
+A reduce will loop over items in an array and every single time that you loop over an item in an array, you have an option to return a value which you can use to accumulate values or distill them down into one value.

-Now, if we want to total the numbers, we already have them in the `allOrders` variable so we can simply add `console.log(allOrders);` which should return to us 7255.
+Now, if we want to total the numbers, we already have them in the `allOrders` variable so we can simply log that variable to the console which should return to us 7255.

 For the next example, let's look at the `inventory` variable.